-I may have had company on today’s paddle – if unfortunately Justine’s VFH-class in the morning wouldn’t have taken that long!
-I was dropped off by J.F. at Little Beach at 10.45, peeped out of the bay and thankfully saw almost half the size of seas than the other day.
+I may have had company on today’s paddle – if unfortunately, Justine’s VFH-class in the morning would not have taken that long!
+I was dropped off by J.F. at Little Beach at 10.45, peeped out of the bay and thankfully saw half the size of seas than the other day.
 That should be doable reaching Tofino!
 Wind and seas were supposed to be even more dropping the afternoon.
 My kayak was at least half loaded for better stability, and I felt all right in still somehow big stuff off the rocks.

-But I didn’t plan to anyway, and kept on pushing hard around the last corner into the wide opening to the west of the Esowista Peninsula, leading to sheltered Tofino.
+But I did not plan to anyway, and kept on pushing hard around the last corner into the wide opening to the west of the Esowista Peninsula, leading to sheltered Tofino.
 Big swells were running in here, until I was far enough inside to eventually feel relaxed.
 Before, I was hoping to be able to hide behind Frank Island, but it looked like it was connected to the mainland at the now lowest tide.
-I sent Justine a text once I was just 5 km off Tofino harbor, and thank goodness she was waiting for me at a fully sheltered shallow sandy beach.
+I sent Justine a text once I was just 5 km off Tofino harbor, and thank goodness, she was waiting for me at a fully sheltered shallow sandy beach.
 Glad to be expected and picked up by!
 As Sunday was ugly again, we simply drove back to her house.
-She had agreed with J.F., who has to work the next week, to join me on Monday for full week of paddling together!
+She had agreed with J.F., who must work the next week, to join me on Monday for full week of paddling together!
 Yahoo! this will be fun!
-Thank goodness, wind a seas may be looking decent as far as possible to be seen, so I am hoping to make good progress now.
+Thank goodness, wind and seas may be looking decent as far as possible to be seen, so I am hoping to make substantial progress now.

-For those who don’t know Justine Curgenven (who does not?) – she is one of the top-end expedition paddlers in our small dirty sea kayaking world, has paddled around Tasmania, New Zealand South, Terra del Fuego, Vancouver Island, Haiida Gwaii, Sardinia, Ireland, along all the Aleutians, in Antarctica, Iceland, Indonesia, her homeland Britain and wherever else I may have forgotten.
+For those who do not know Justine Curgenven (who does not?) – she is one of the top-end expedition paddlers in our small dirty sea kayaking world, has paddled around Tasmania, New Zealand South, Terra del Fuego, Vancouver Island, Haida Gwaii, Sardinia, Ireland, along all the Aleutians, in Antarctica, Iceland, Indonesia, her homeland Britain and wherever else I may have forgotten.
 She is probably the most skillful and experienced expedition partner I can think of!
-Besides, she is the world most famous sea kayaking filmmaker and also recently has won the “World Paddle Award” for that, amongst many other awards.
+Besides, she is the world most famous sea kayaking filmmaker and recently has also won the “World Paddle Award” for that, amongst many other awards.
 We have crossed paths the other years on many symposiums and events, but never really paddled together for longer.
-I’m honored to now have the opportunity.
+I am honored to now have the opportunity.
 It will be a fun trip, old girl!
 Looking so much forward to it!